sz3/libcimbar/DETAILS.md

 * some tiles might be too dark
 * the image might be misaligned
 * the image might suffer from lens distortion
-* the image might be too small, meaning the tiles have lost too much definition
+* the image might be too small, meaning the tiles have lost too much definition (see: blurry)

-Notably, these problems can also be *localized* in an image, meaning that while the right half is easy enough to decode, the left half becomes a disaster of misalignments and bad-guesses leading to worse misalignments and worse guesses.
+Notably, these problems can also be *localized* in an image, meaning that while the right half might be easy enough to decode, the left half becomes a disaster of misalignments and bad-guesses leading to worse misalignments and worse guesses.
 Interleaving and error correction can solve some of these problems, but at a certain point it becomes too much to deal with -- short of increasing the ECC level or input image resolution.

 ### Example decode